time4tea/gopro-dashboard-overlay/README.md

 https://github.com/JuanIrache/gopro-telemetry

 ## Latest Changes
-- 0.55.0 Hude improvement to View performance - used in chart - now charts with short windows are useable.
+- 0.55.0 Huge improvement to View performance - used in chart - now charts with short windows are useable.
 - 0.54.0 Fix [#60](https://github.com/time4tea/gopro-dashboard-overlay/issues/60) h/t [@remintz](https://github.com/remintz)
   - Some (older?) camera's don't have ORIN in ACCL and GYRO streams, so use a default
 - 0.53.0 New feature for a frame - fade out to edge - see [docs](docs/xml/examples/09-frame) - thanks [@ptanov](https://github.com/ptanov)